Eastern woolly lemur

 The eastern woolly lemur (Avahi laniger), also known as the eastern avahi or Gmelin's woolly lemur, is a species of woolly lemur native to eastern Madagascar, where it lives in the wet tropical rainforest at low elevations along the eastern coast of the island or they can also inhabit the northern tip of the island with other species.
 The woolly lemur name refers to their thick, tightly curled hair, whereas their generic name avahi refers to their high-pitched defensive call.
 The eastern woolly lemur almost has an owl-look with its large eyes, small rounded head, and ears that are mostly hidden.
 This nocturnal animal weighs 1.0–1.3 kg and reaches a length of 27–29 cm with a tail of 33–37 cm.
 Its diet consists mainly of leaves and buds with fruits, flowers, and bark.

 Eastern woolly lemurs live in monogamous pairs together with their offspring.
 The eastern woolly lemur's breeding season ranges from March to May with the baby lemurs being born around August to September.

 Other lemur species that live in the same rainforests as eastern woolly lemur are the diademed sifaka (Propithecus diadema) and the red-bellied lemur (Eulemur rubriventer).
 In southeastern rainforests, sympatric lemur species of A. meridionalis are the brown mouse lemur (Microcebus rufus), the greater dwarf lemur (Cheirogaleus major), the fat-tailed dwarf lemur (Cheirogaleus medius) and the collared brown lemur (Eulemur collaris) in Sainte Luce Forest, and the southern lesser bamboo lemur (Hapalemur meridionalis) in Mandena Forest.

 According to one study, a male lemur rarely interacts with more than one other individual when sleeping, traveling or grooming.
 At night, he would spend about 40% of the time with his partner either grooming or resting.
+Eastern woolly lemurs have preferences on where they sleep.
+They prefer to sleep on branches or in dense vegetation at an average height of 3 m.

-As of 2020, the eastern woolly Llemur continues to exist; however, based on a 2000 study, the entire lemur population might be endangered if the forests continues to "disappear at a disastrous rate".
+As of 2020, the eastern woolly lemur continues to exist; however, based on a 2000 study, the entire lemur population might be endangered if the forests continues to "disappear at a disastrous rate".
 This could be due to many reasons, for example deforestation and forest degradation.